Connie-cloud-svg/Connie-cloud-svg/markdown-practise.md

 ## My Learning Goals
 ### This Semester.
 **Markdown** first formatting language I need to learn on *GitHub* `very important`.

-Learn some additional helpful coding languages on [Link text](https://www.w3schools.com/) I want to learn:
+Learn some additional helpful coding languages on [w3schools](https://www.w3schools.com/) I want to learn:
 - How to make Repositories.
 - How to code here.